UMR-CNRM/snowtools/doc/source/hpc/simulations.rst

    mkjob -j profile=rd-belenos-mt name=surfex package=drivers task=surfex xpid=first_test datebegin=2020080106 dateend=2021080106 geometry=cor2_allslopes -c $SNOWTOOLS_CEN/vortex_cen/Crocus/deterministic/conf/default_conf.ini

-If the job description file contains several jobs and you want to launch only a subset, il is possible to access the jobname wit option -l :
+If the job description file contains several jobs and you want to launch only a subset, il is possible to access the list of available job names with option -l :

 .. code-block::